ATTPC/Spyral/docs/user_guide/phases/point_cloud.md

 - sipm: Unclear
 - ic_ds: The downscaled rate into the ion chamber, typically a factor of 1000
 - ic_cfd: Unclear

+Additionally, when using the `ic_multiplicity` parameter, it applies a gate to essentially the trigger of the data that is acutally analyzed.
+This means that the scalers recorded by FRIBDAQ are now inconsistent with the analysis and cannot be used as a beam normalization without accounting for the effect of the gate.
+To compensate for this, Spyral will make its own scaler, counting the number of events which have an IC that matches the multiplicity condition.
+This scaler will be written to a simple text file stored in the Pointcloud directory of the workspace (`run_#_gated_ic_scaler.txt`).

 ## Final Thoughts